santiment/academy/src/docs/santiment-queries/liquidation/index.md

 ## Usage

-The Liquidation project can be used for the following purposes:
+The Lending Pools project can be used for the following purposes:

 - Monitor the inflow and outflow of lending protocols
 - Observe liquidation actions occurring on each protocol